Mayanfeng816/289D-RDMA-toturial/rdma_tutorial/docs/code_examples/uccl_optimizations.md

 }

 ```
-Each chunk corresponds to a `wr_ex`, facilitating retransmission and statistics.The `unacked_chunks_` stores all the `wr_ex` that have not been acknowledged, and it is used for Measure the round-trip time (RTT), packet loss, and queue delay, and during retransmission, you can simply retrieve the original `wr_ex` and resend it (participating in the chained post process again in `RDMAContext::try_retransmit_chunk`)
+Each chunk corresponds to a `wr_ex`, facilitating retransmission and statistics.
+The `unacked_chunks_` stores all the `wr_ex` that have not been acknowledged, and it is used for Measure the round-trip time (RTT), packet loss, and queue delay, and during retransmission, you can simply retrieve the original `wr_ex` and resend it (participating in the chained post process again in `RDMAContext::try_retransmit_chunk`)

 > **Conclusion:**
 >1.
-By using chain post, many chunks only needs a doorbell like realiazation `ibv_post_send(qpw.qp, wr, &bad)` in `transport.cc`, which can reduce kernel interaction.
+By using chain post, many chunks only need a doorbell-like realization `ibv_post_send(qpw.qp, wr, &bad)` in `transport.cc`, which can reduce kernel interaction.
 >2.
-The `WrExBuffPool` can help pre-initialization to reduce the per-WR overhead
+The `WrExBuffPool` can help pwith re-initialization to reduce the per-WR overhead
 >3.
-By `TXTracking`, it use `wr_ex` and retransmission can also continue to use chained post
+By `TXTracking`, it uses `wr_ex` and retransmission can also continue to use chained post

 ## Scatter gather list
 The system separately allocates memory pools for retransmission chunks and retransmission headers.
 When constructing WQE, the `retr_chunk_hdr` and the original chunk data  are attached to the same `sg_list` of the WQE using the `ibv_sge` array.
 One doorbell is issued by the NIC to "gather" the complete message from multiple scattered addresses.
 This not only avoids the memory copy of the header and data, but also ensures that the control information and data are atomically delivered in a single operation.
 At the same time, in combination with the chained post at the upper layer, multiple WQE with SGLs are connected in series and submitted together, significantly reducing CPU overhead and the number of NIC doorbell requests.

-Then I will explain in detail in combination with the source code in `rdma_io.h` and `transport.h`.
+Then I will explain in detail, in combination with the source code in `rdma_io.h` and `transport.h`.
 ```
 struct __attribute__((packed)) retr_chunk_hdr {
   // Target address for the lost chunk.